yuvalmar16/Data-Collection-Lab/README (1).md

 ## Running The App

 The **[LinkedIn Image Evaluator App](https://github.com/yuvalmar16/Data-Collection-Lab/blob/main/Linkedin_image_evaluator_App.ipynb)** allows real-time evaluation of LinkedIn profile pictures.
+You can run the evaluation using urls as input, or Alternatively add your own ngrok Authentication in the marked place to run the site.

 ### **App Features:**
 - Users can **input image URLs** or **upload images** for scoring.